COVID-19 Vaccine is a Science-Based Technology Life Saver

 The rollout of the vaccine has led to frustration, especially at a time when Americans are dying daily and a variant of the coronavirus poses a new threat of faster transmission.
 My own appointment for a shot was scheduled, then cancelled in confusion, and finally rescheduled.

 Despite these aggravations, we should remain grateful.
 Only about a year ago, “coronavirus” entered the popular vocabulary.
-Ever since, it has ravaged us with sickness and death, plus a long list of horrible side effects, from economic shutdowns and unemployment to depression and drug abuse.
+Depuis, it has ravaged us with sickness and death, plus a long list of horrible side effects, from economic shutdowns and unemployment to depression and drug abuse.

 I am confident we’re about to defeat it.